Robbie Russo: Professional

-On August 16, 2015, Russo signed a two-year entry level contract with the Detroit Red Wings.
+On August 16, 2015, Russo signed a two-year entry-level contract with the Detroit Red Wings.
 Russo was named the CCM/AHL Player of the Week for the week ending February 28, 2016.
 Russo recorded two goals and five assists, along with a plus-8 rating as the Grand Rapids Griffins finished the week a perfect 4–0.
 He became the second Griffins defenseman ever to earn the player of the week honor, following Clay Wilson on December 26, 2005.

 During the 2015–16 season, Russo recorded five goals and 34 assists in 65 games for the Griffins, while posting a league-leading plus-47 rating that is tied for the highest mark by an AHL player since 1993.
 Following an outstanding rookie season, he was named to the 2015–16 AHL All-Rookie Team, and the AHL Second All-Star Team.

 On March 6, 2017, Russo was recalled by the Detroit Red Wings.
 He made his NHL debut the following evening, on March 7, in a game against the Toronto Maple Leafs.
 Prior to being recalled, Russo recorded seven goals and 24 assists in 56 games for the Griffins.
 Following the conclusion of the Red Wings season, Russo was assigned to the Griffins.
 Russo appeared in 19 games for the Red Wings, averaging 16:04 time on ice and recording 18 shots on goal, 24 hits and 13 blocked shots.
 On September 5, 2017, the Red Wings signed Russo to a two-year contract extension.

 On June 24, 2018, the Red Wings traded Russo to the Arizona Coyotes in exchange for a conditional seventh-round draft pick in the 2019 NHL Entry Draft.
 He spent the entirety of the 2018–19 season with the Coyotes' American League affiliate, the Tucson Roadrunners.

 On June 5, 2019, the Coyotes re-signed Russo to a one-year, two-way contract extension.

 Following two seasons within the Coyotes organization, Russo left the club as a free agent leading into the pandemic delayed 2020–21 season.
-Unable to secure a NHL contract, Russo agreed to a professional tryout deal with the San Jose Barracuda of the AHL on January 14, 2021.
+Unable to secure an NHL contract, Russo agreed to a professional tryout deal with the San Jose Barracuda of the AHL on January 14, 2021.
 In the shortened 2020–21 season, Russo contributed with 2 goals and 15 points through 34 regular season games.

-As a free agent following his stint with the Barracuda, Russo secured a NHL contract in agreeing to a two-year, two-way contract with the New Jersey Devils on July 29, 2021.
+As a free agent following his stint with the Barracuda, Russo secured an NHL contract in agreeing to a two-year, two-way contract with the New Jersey Devils on July 29, 2021.

+On May 19, 2023, Russo signed a one-year contract with the Utica Comets of the American Hockey League (AHL).

+After three seasons with the Comets, Russo left as a free agent and returned to former AHL club, the Tucson Roadrunners, signing a one-year contract on July 10, 2024.